ovh/cds/docs/content/docs/integrations/github/github_repository_manager.md

     username: your-username
     token: ghp_your-token-here
 options:
+    urlApi: "" # optional, default is https://api.github.com
     disableStatus: false    # Set to true if you don't want CDS to push statuses on the VCS server - optional
-    showStatusDetail: false # Set to true if you don't want CDS to push CDS URL in statuses on the VCS server - optional
+    disableStatusDetails: false # Set to true if you don't want CDS to push CDS URL in statuses on the VCS server - optional
     disablePolling: false   # Does polling is supported by VCS Server - optional
     disableWebHooks: false  # Does webhooks are supported by VCS Server - optional
 ```